My Barrow

 That’s when we started working with steel in Sheffield, in England’s industrial heartland.
 It’s an area that’s been known for its skills in knives and steel since the 14th century, and we are proud to call it home.

-This makes us the UK’s oldest manufacturer of garden tools and accessories, and we still produce high quality steel products at our factory in Sheffield – the same premises we moved into in 1873.
-You can find out more about how our centuries of experience in steel help us make better tools here, or you can get a whistle-stop tour through the last 290 years of Burgon & Ball here.
+This makes us the UK’s oldest creator of garden tools and accessories, and we still produce high quality steel tools in Sheffield.
+You can find out more about how our centuries of experience in steel help us make better tools here, or you can get a whistle-stop tour through the last 290+ years of Burgon & Ball here.

 Our long history certainly gives us some interesting facts and figures.
 If you’d like to learn a bit more about us, get some fast facts here